-USAC maintains the National Lifeline Accountability Database designed to detect fraud.
+USAC’s process is designed to detect fraud.
 More Lifeline information can be found at www.lifelinesupport.org.
-If you have further questions, please call SST at 800.722.3450.

-SST customers must participate in at least one of the following programs to qualify for the Lifeline credit:
+SST customers must participate in at least one of the following programs to qualify for the Lifeline benefit:

 - Federal Public Housing Assistance (FPHA)